 However a new club was formed called the Netherthong Argyle Association Football Club which joined the Huddersfield District Football League for under 21 teams and fixtures were arranged from September 16 – April 7.
 Herbert Hoyle was the captain, C.Wood the vice – captain, S.Butterworth president and Lewis Dyson the secretary.
-Their pitch was in the field situated at Moor Lane.
-See photograph of the team.
+Their pitch was in the field situated at Moor Lane on the right-hand side as you leave the village..
+See below a photograph of the team.

 Results were : Argyle 4 Golcar 6.
 Scorers for Netherthong were A. Sanderson with a hat –trick and A.Roebuck.
 Argyle won the return match 2-1.
 They drew with Flockton Juniors 2-2 at home but lost the return at Flockton by 5-1.